csvalpha/sofia/README.md

 ```

 ### OAuth configuration
-To be able to login into sofia
+To be able to login into SOFIA it needs to be registered as an application in AMBER API.

 In the AMBER API ([github.com/csvalpha/amber-api](https://github.com/csvalpha/amber-api)), execute the following command (in `rails console`):